simonw/google-drive-to-sqlite/README.md

-  --json                Output JSON rather than write to DB --nl                  Output newline-delimited JSON rather than write to DB --stop-after INTEGER  Stop paginating after X results --help                Show this message and exit.
+  --json                Output JSON rather than write to DB --nl                  Output newline-delimited JSON rather than write to DB --stop-after INTEGER  Stop paginating after X results --import-json FILE    Import from this JSON file instead of the API --import-nl FILE      Import from this newline-delimited JSON file --help                Show this message and exit.

 ```